 If the amount of arrears cannot be cured by rental assistance from the CARES Act, tenants can apply for additional rental assistance from City/Town Welfare.

-- The VT State Housing Authority’s Rental Stabilization Program (for LANDLORDS and TENANTS to pay up to 6 months’ rental arrearages, including mobile home lot rent) application will open up on MONDAY, July 13: https://www.vsha.org/rental-housing-stabilization-program/
+- The VT State Housing Authority’s Rental Stabilization Program (for LANDLORDS and TENANTS to pay up to 6 months’ rental arrearages, including mobile home lot rent) application deadline is December 11th, 2020. https://www.vsha.org/rental-housing-stabilization-program/

 - VT Legal Aid has also been granted funds to support TENANTS navigate these resources and the VT Landlords Association will assist LANDLORDS.